DOWNLOADABLE PDF: English

 - Keep taking your regular medicines prescribed by your doctor.

-- If you have had an allergic reaction to contrast in the past, we will ask you to take medicine to prevent a reaction to the contrast before your scan.
+- Are allergic to any medicines or iodine.
+Many types of contrast contain iodine.
+If you have had an allergic reaction to contrast in the past, we will ask you to take medicine to prevent a reaction to the contrast before your scan.

 How is the scan done?